 From the free and expressionist dance of Middle-Europe of the thirties and forties, came, above all, Aurel Milloss.
 Arturo Toscanini gave him the task of reuniting the lost threads of the Scala company after the Second World War.
 For his repertoire, he not only chose great musicians, renowned set designers and painters, but also illustrious guests such as George Balanchine.

 In the fifties and sixties, La Scala became a stage open to the best names of the then artistic panorama.
 Roland Petit made his début in 1963, Maurice Béjart in the seventies, and many guest stars were added like Rudolf Nureyev, beginning in 1965 a very close collaboration with the Milanese theatre.

-Under Vaziev's direction, the Ballet Company's chain of command has grown in every respect.
-Today's principals include Nicoletta Manni and Claudio Coviello, and soloists include Massimo Garon and Marco Agostino, Virna Toppi, Vittoria Valerio, Federico Fresi, Angelo Greco, and very young dancers trained at the Ballet School are emerging from the ranks of the Ballet Company: among them Alessandra Vassallo and Christian Fagetti, and many new dancers such as Lusymay Di Stefano, Denise Gazzo and Timofej Andrijashenko, who have debuted in main roles, fulfilling the Company's brief to recognise and cast burgeoning talent.
+Under his direction, the Ballet Company's chain of command has grown in every respect.
+Today's principals include Nicoletta Manni and Claudio Coviello, and soloists include Massimo Garon and Marco Agostino, Virna Toppi, Vittoria Valerio, Federico Fresi, and very young dancers trained at the Ballet School are emerging from the ranks of the Ballet Company: among them Alessandra Vassallo and Christian Fagetti, and many new dancers such as Lusymay Di Stefano, Denise Gazzo, Timofej Andrijashenko, Nicola Del Freo and Martina Arduino, who have debuted in main roles, fulfilling the Company's brief to recognise and cast burgeoning talent.